We are searching for

 Check your local DMV or DOL website to see what these requirements are, and whether your vehicle qualifies for antique status.

-How Old Does a Car Have to be to be an Antique?
+How Old Does a Car Have To Be to Be An Antique?

-How Can I Get a Title for my Classic or Antique Car?
+How To Get a Title for a Classic or Antique Car?

-How Can I Get a Title for my Classic or Antique Car?
+How To Get a Title for a Classic or Antique Car?

 In some states like New Jersey, Illinois, or North Carolina, getting a title for an older car is essentially impossible.
 In other states getting a vehicle re-titled is possible, but still relatively difficult.
 As the owner, you are required to have the vehicle inspected and declared safe for the road, as well as get it properly registered.